solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 ### Creation of a new syscall

 The implementation of this syscall is pretty straitforward.
-In solana client all the hardforks for a cluster are stored in the bank structure.
+In Solana Labs validator client all the hardforks for a cluster are stored in the bank structure.
 The last hard fork slot can be retrieved and then stored in invoke context, so that the executing program can access it.

-For other clients, we have to get the last hard fork slot information and make it accessible to the runtime of the program.
+For other validator clients, we have to get the last hard fork slot information and make it accessible to the runtime of the program.
 If there is no hard fork done yet on the cluster we consider that the first hard for is at Slot `0`.

 ### Overview of changes for solana client